A tour of precious cultural assets that remain in Minami Aizu, the southern part of the Aizu region [Fukushima Prefecture]

 Kanotsu guard station.
 The duties of the guardhouse were entrusted to the Hasebe family ©Oideyo Minamiaizu

-"Kanozu Bansho" (Tadami Town) was a checkpoint on the Hachijurigoe Kaido (currently National Route 289) connecting Minamiaizu and Echigo (Niigata Prefecture). .
-During the Sengoku period, salt, fish, and daily necessities were brought into the Minami Aizu region using the Yasorigoe Highway.
-However, although it is a highway, it is a narrow road that passes through the mountainous area of Okutadami, and along the way it has to cross Kurakake Toge (965m above sea level) and Kinone Pass (845m above sea level).
-It was called ``Hachijurigoe.''
+Kanouzu Bansho in Tadami Town is a checkpoint located on the Yashirigoe Kaido (now National Route 289) that connects Minami Aizu and Echigo (Niigata Prefecture).
+During the Sengoku period, the Minamiaizu region used this Yasorigoe Kaido to bring in salt, fish, and daily necessities.
+However, although it was a highway, it was a narrow road that passed through the mountainous region of Oku-Tadami, and along the way it had to cross Kurakake Toge (965m above sea level) and Kinone Toge (845m above sea level), which was called "Hachijurigoe."

 The ``Kanotsu Bansho'' was commissioned by the local feudal lord, the Hasebe family, to monitor people and goods passing through the highway.
 The ``Former Hasebe Residence'', which stands on the site of the Kanozu Bansho, was built in the late Edo period, and is a magariya house with an L-shaped stable extending from the right side of the front.
 Due to its size and good state of preservation, it has been designated as an important cultural property of Fukushima Prefecture.